 Prior to entering into discussions, or executing a term sheet, a borrower should contemplate the effects of providing certain security under Swedish law.
-As a general principle, the perfection requirements under Swedish law sometimes limit what assets are available as collateral.
+As a general principle, the perfection requirements under Swedish law sometimes limit assets available as collateral.
 Swedish law imposes a general requirement that a pledgor should be entirely deprived of its right and ability to control, or have recourse against, the pledged assets or rights.
 To the extent that the pledgor retains any control or recourse, the security interest will not become effective and enforceable (the Non-Recourse Principle).

 The Non-Recourse Principle means, inter alia, that any pledged asset (or any instrument representing such asset) must be physically surrendered to the pledgee.
 In cases where the relevant asset or right is in the possession, or otherwise under the control, of a third party (e.g. a bank in the case of a bank account), notification must be given to the third party with a stipulation that the pledgor may not dispose of, or be granted access to, the pledged asset or right.
-A recent trend in the market is the difficulty to perfect pledges over accounts with banks the role of which in a dela is only to act as account bank.